rudderlabs/rudder-plugins-manager/README.md

 ---

 ## Rudder Plugins Manager

-Sometimes we want to write custom code specific to some user event and we should write it as a plugin so that the core logic is clean.
-This library helps write such plugins and workflows.
-It also helps to manage them using the Managers.
+We process different customer events and then send them to 200+ destinations.
+We need to write custom code specific to the customer events.
+This library helps to implement such requirements as plugins or workflows.

 ## Features